fxu1024/fxu1024.github.io/docs/ds/ssoviz.md

 ## 2. Preparation for test environment

-- Let's add three LDAP user groups(i.e. `cdwusers`/`cmlusers`/`cdeusers`), each group contains 2 users.
+- Let's add three LDAP user groups, i.e. `cdwusers`,`cmlusers`,`cdeusers`, each group contains 2 users.
 Please select the `Sync Groups on Login` option from Management Console > Administration > Authentication, so that the associated LDAP groups can be imported when you log in to CDV.

 ![](../../assets/images/ds/cdvsso01.png)

 ![](../../assets/images/ds/cdvsso02.png)

-- For example: cdwusers group contains two users `cdw01` and `cdw02`.
+- For example: group `cdwusers` contains two users `cdw01` and `cdw02`.

 ![](../../assets/images/ds/cdvsso03.png)

-- Assign the Environment `DWUser`+`MLUser` role to all three groups.
+- Assign the Environment role `DWUser` + `MLUser` to all three groups.

 ![](../../assets/images/ds/cdvsso04.png)

 ## 3. Viz in CDW test

-- The cdv application is created by the user `admin`, the `user groups` are set to `cmlusers`, and the `admin groups` are set to `cdwusers`.
+- The cdv application is created by the user `admin`, with the group setting `user groups` =  `cmlusers`, and `admin groups` = `cdwusers`.

 ![](../../assets/images/ds/cdvsso05.png)

-- Log in as `admin`, even if `admin` is the project owner, because `admin` neither belongs to `user groups` nor `admin groups`, you still cannot log in to CDV UI.
+- Log in as `admin`, even if `admin` is the project owner, you still cannot log in to CDV UI because `admin` neither belongs to `user groups` nor `admin groups`.

 ![](../../assets/images/ds/cdvsso06.png)